NixOS/nix.dev/source/tutorials/file-sets.md

   is a path that does not exist.
 ```

-## A local directory
+## Example project

-To further experiment with the library, let's set up a local directory.
+To further experiment with the library, make a sample project.
-To start out, create a new directory, enter it,
+Create a new directory, enter it,
 and set up `niv` to pin the Nixpkgs dependency:

 ```shell-session